 For O'Gorman, America simply could not have been discovered, because America did not exist.
 This postulate is found in the book The Invention of America (1958); in this text, O'Gorman argues that America was not discovered, but was invented, so for the historian it is necessary to reconstruct history, not of the discovery of America, but of the idea that America was discovered.

-"The fundamental problem of American history lies in satisfactorily explaining the appearance of America in the heart of Western Culture, because that question involves, no more and no less, the way in which the being of America is conceived and the meaning to be given to its history.
+"The fundamental problem of American history lies in satisfactorily explaining the appearance of America in the heart of Western Culture, because that question involves, no more and no less, how the being of America is conceived and the meaning to be given to its history.
 Now, we all know that the traditional answer is to affirm that America became apparent as a result of its discovery, an idea that has been accepted as something of its own and constitutes, today, one of the dogmas of universal historiography," O'Gorman points out in his book.

 He also adds: "When we are assured that Columbus discovered America, it is not a fact, but merely an interpretation of a fact.
-But if this is so, it will be necessary to admit that nothing, except laziness or routine, prevents the validity of that peculiar way of understanding what Columbus did on that memorable date from being called into question, since, in short, it is but one possible way, among others, of understanding it.
+But if this is so, it will be necessary to admit that nothing, except laziness or routine, prevents the validity of that particular way of understanding what Columbus did on that memorable date from being called into question, since, in short, it is but one possible way, among others, of understanding it.

 Finally, more recently, the historian Federico Navarrete has offered various elements to understand under another lens what is unquestionably called "discovery of America".